Time I thought, to have a closer look at that staple trail snack of many a hiker- the Snickers bar.

 Those in the UK are marketed as being free from artificial colour, flavour and preservatives.
 They are also marketed as being suitable for vegetarians.
 The manufacturer, Mars, Inc., is one of the largest food and confectionery businesses in the World.

 Despite much tinkering with the ingredients, more so in recent years, (even to the entire replacement of peanuts in some variants), Snickers are mostly associated to the milk chocolate covered peanuts, complete with nougat and caramel.
 So linked is the brand to peanuts, that the Snickers brand accompanied Munch Peanut Brittle on the packaging from their initial release in 1971, off and on, until the 1990s.
 I have illustrated below a few of the short lived varieties that have appeared on the shelves over the years.
 Some were no doubt re-branded subsequently, or vanished to the great confectionery shop in the sky.
-There are a few that I have never personally encountered.
-The Snickers Cruncher bar, released in 2000, containing crisped rice as well as the usual peanuts, caramel and milk chocolate was one that never made it to UK shores.
+There are a few that I have never personally encountered at the time of their release.
+The Snickers Cruncher bar, available in 2000, containing crisped rice as well as the usual peanuts, caramel and milk chocolate was one that never made it to UK shores.
+There was a version of this that did in 2018 however, more on that later.

 You may have noticed from the images how the bars appear to have got smaller over the years.
 In the UK in 2008/9, manufacturer Mars reduced the size of both their Mars and Snickers bars by 7.2% from 62.5g to 58g (prices remained the same!) and bars then carried 280 calories.
 In 2013, the size of a single Snickers bar was further reduced to 48g.
 At the time, this was put down to the manufacturer’s commitment to reducing the calorie content of single service products to less than 250 calories by the end of 2013, a so-called- calorie reduction Responsibility Pledge.